Cyprus, Greece Seek International Help for Divided Island

 ``We call on the United States, the United Nations, the European Union and all the other interested parties to create the momentum to end the present explosive situation,″ Michaelides said.

 The island was calm Saturday after thousands of Greek Cypriots attended the Friday night funeral for one of the demonstrators.
-Troops and police remained on alert on both sides of the island’s dividing line.

 The recent bloodshed has redoubled tensions between Greece and Turkey, two NATO members whose relations have long been strained by friction over Cyrus and territorial disputes in the Aegean Sea.